Follicle Count:

 Understanding Hair Loss

-Hair loss, or alopecia, is a common condition characterized by the gradual or sudden loss of hair from the scalp or other parts of the body.
-It occurs when the hair growth cycle is disrupted, resulting in more hair falling out than growing back.
-The most prevalent form, androgenetic alopecia (male-pattern or female-pattern baldness), is largely influenced by genetics and hormones.
-Other causes include hormonal changes from pregnancy, menopause, or thyroid disorders, autoimmune diseases like alopecia areata, and external factors such as stress, nutritional deficiencies, and harsh hairstyling practices.
+Hair loss, or alopecia, occurs when the natural hair growth cycle is disrupted, leading to excessive shedding and thinning.
+While some hair loss is normal, excessive or sudden loss can be concerning.
+The most common type, androgenetic alopecia (male-pattern or female-pattern baldness), is primarily influenced by genetics and hormones.
+Other causes include hormonal imbalances (due to pregnancy, menopause, or thyroid disorders), autoimmune conditions like alopecia areata, and lifestyle factors such as stress, poor nutrition, or excessive hairstyling.

 What Causes Hair Loss?